-Experts make Eagles-Saints predictions
+Experts make their final Eagles-Saints predictions

 Cameron Jordan (left) and Junior Galette (right) each set career highs with 12½ sacks this season.
 (USA Today Images)